 - August 2011 FSEM Faculty Workshop packet of materials.

-- April 2009 workshop on Incorporating Writing into Course Unit Classes.
+- Incorporating Writing into Course Unit Classes.
+April 2009 workshop

 - 2008 "Teaching Conversation" about teaching with writing.
 Includes example grading rubrics and assessment criteria.

 - 2008 "Teaching Conversation" document offering an example rubric for a term paper in any discipline.